Cytomel is the most powerful thyroid medication which means that it can also have some powerful side effects.

 No one really knows for sure why it causes worsening hair loss but I believe it may be due to an increased demand on the hair follicles which is exacerbated by other nutrient deficiencies.

-You can imagine a scenario in which there is a strong signal sent through your body which triggers the growth of hair, but unless you have the building blocks to create the hair it may make the problem worse.
+You can imagine a scenario in which there is a strong signal sent through your body that triggers the growth of hair, but unless you have the building blocks to create the hair it may make the problem worse.

 Something similar may occur in individuals who suffer from hair loss when starting Cytomel.